 The bursary must be used by the shortlisted project lead during the R&D phase to develop the new work or to continue work on an existing innovation, as per their proposal from the submission process.

 The prize should be used to support innovation in short-form storytelling.

 This is a brand new initiative from Nesta in its pilot year, so we don’t yet have previous winners.

 Yes - those receiving funding are responsible for the payment of taxes where applicable when using the prize money.
 It will be the responsibility of the prize winner to pay any tax due.

-Either!
+It could have been either!
 Please bear in mind if you are referencing real people, you will need their permission.

 Yes - Alternarratives is all about stimulating new work, encouraging new forms of storytelling and exposing writers to new ways of using technology to tell their story.
-We strongly encourage those that do not identify with this genre to enter.
+We strongly encouraged those that do not identify with this genre to enter.

 Yes.
 We recommended that you think about what low tech options you can use yourself and be inventive with, or finding someone that could partner on the project with you.

 Yes - but you didn’t need one.
 We wanted to discover what ideas are already out there and how we can support these to become a reality, as well as working to develop new voices and writers who don’t already have access to the industry.